enkidevs/curriculum/security/appsec/xxe/xxe-security.md

 These document attack vectors include improperly specified schemas allowing malicious structure attacks, problems arising from lack of type safety, and problems arising from lack of input validation.
 Note to watch out for extremely large payloads that are either abnormally deep, or abnormally broad, causing denial of service by improperly using up machine resources for parsing.

 **Schema Poisoning** is considered to be within the Invalid XML Documents section, though these are technically correctly formed.
 Incorrect permissions can cause locally-defined schemas (schemas defined within the document users send) to execute remote code.
 Because Schema Poisoning need not be from the originating user (it can be accomplished with man-in-the-middle attacks), defend against this layer by not relying on client-side validation, which is what locally-defined schemas are.

-Bookmark this insight to get the cheatsheet for insecure practices, which contains examples of the attack vectors above with mitigation strategies.

 ---